joelsalzman/joelsalzman.github.io/index.md

             <span>
               I took a gap year during which I worked and then backpacked independently around South America for about nine months.
 In that time my Spanish improved to the point of fluency, I volunteered with
                 <a href="https://wwoof.net/">WWOOF</a>, and I took classes on local cuisine.
-I also did lots of hiking.
             </span>
             <span>
             </br>
-              During the Fall of 2019, I studied abroad at King's College London, where I took advanced modules in computer science and philosophy.
-It was an interesting time to be there since my stay coincided with a Brexit deadline (though I fortunately left before Covid-19 struck).
+              During the Fall of 2019, I studied abroad at King's College London.
-                I gained a real appreciation for tea and crumpets as well.
+              While there, I took advanced modules in computer science and philosophy.
             </span>

           <h2>Troop 52</h2>
             <span>
+              I was involved in Boy Scouts from the ages of 9-17.
-              Boy Scouts was a big part of my life growing up.
-I was an avid camper and climber as a teenager.
-My freshman year of high school, I was the Patrol Leader of the Flying Bagels and was awarded Scout of the Year by my troop.
-My Eagle Scout project was to rebuild a staircase that was falling apart on a trail near my house, which we miraculously finished in just one weekend.
+              As the Patrol Leader of the <i>Flying Bagels</i>, I was awarded Scout of the Year by my troop.
+              My Eagle Scout project was to rebuild a staircase that was falling apart on a trail near my house.
               I include Boy Scouts in the Education section because it's where I learned a lot of what I know about leadership, self-reliance, and spiders (not to mention how to read a map).
             </span>
         </div>
       </div>